macmillan333/VibePhotoshop/README.md

 # VibePhotoshop - A vibe-coded Photoshop clone

-All code is written by the free tier of [Google Antigravity](https://antigravity.google/), using Gemini 3.1 Pro.
+All code is written by the free tier of [Google Antigravity](https://antigravity.google/), using Gemini 3.1 Pro and Claude Opus 4.6.

+For changes that create / change UI, I stick with Gemini as much as possible for a consistent look and feel.

 https://macmillan333.github.io/VibePhotoshop/